MerinaMou-developer/Printing-Site/README_EMAIL_SYSTEM.md

-# 📧 Complete Email System for SEHAM ADVERTISING
+# 📧 Complete Email System for PrintPro Dubai

 ## Overview
 This Next.js application includes a comprehensive email system that automatically sends professional emails when customers interact with your website.